top of page

 • Hobbies or enrichment activities

-Low-cost or free options like library events, local festivals, and nature outings can keep this category meaningful without derailing your budget.
+Use low-cost or free options (library events, local festivals, nature outings) to keep spending meaningful without derailing your budget.

 • Emergency fund contributions